Super Bowl 2021 ads: Here are the leaked commercials

 "Some goofy 18-to-24-year-old men are going to find that ridiculous and laugh about it," Gabor predicted.
 "As a 52-year-old woman, I didn't feel it was appealing at all."

-Anheuser-Busch, meanwhile, is aiming for an emotional ad that reminds people of the casual moments of commiseration and companionship that have all but disappeared in the pandemic — drinking a beer with co-workers, reminiscing with friends at quiet moments and sharing a joke.
+Bud Light parent Anheuser-Busch, meanwhile, is aiming for an emotional corporate pitch that reminds people of the casual moments of commiseration and companionship that have all but disappeared in the pandemic — drinking a beer with co-workers, reminiscing with friends at quiet moments and sharing a joke.

-"The insight comes straight out of real life as so many people are just longing to be together with their friends and family again," said Marcel Marcondes, CMO, Anheuser-Busch, said in a statement.
+"The insight comes straight out of real life as so many people are just longing to be together with their friends and family again," Marcel Marcondes, CMO of Anheuser-Busch, said in a statement.

+Another ad that points to the lost moments of the pandemic and valuing time with others is a spot from beer maker Stella Artois, which features singer Lenny Kravitz.
+"We want to inspire everyone to keep hedging their bets in shared moments together," Lara Krug, vice president of marketing at Stella Artois, said in a statement.

+Procter & Gamble's Dawn and Swiffer brands are airing an ad that points to the heavier load of housework that many people are undertaking in the pandemic, especially women.
+Their commercial urges families to share housework more equitably, urging people to "close the chore gap."

 "The 'safe' approach"